planetarium/agent8-templates/basic-3d-point-to-move/PROJECT.md

   - **`r3f/`**: Contains 3D components related to React Three Fiber.

     - **`Experience.tsx`**: Main component responsible for the primary 3D scene configuration.
-Includes lighting `ambientLight`, environmental elements `Environment`, the `Player` component wrapped in `PointToMoveController`, and the floor `Floor`.
+Includes lighting `ambientLight`, environmental elements `Environment`, the `Player` component wrapped in `PointToMoveController`, the `FollowLight` component that must be included with the controller for proper lighting, and the floor `Floor`.
 It renders the core visual and interactive elements within the physics simulation configured in `GameScene.tsx`.
+The inclusion of both `PointToMoveController` and `FollowLight` is essential for the proper functioning of the point-to-move environment.
     - **`Floor.tsx`**: Component defining and visually representing the ground plane in the 3D space.
 Has physical properties.
     - **`Player.tsx`**: Component handling the logic related to the player character model (movement, rotation, animation state management).
     - **`PointingSystem.tsx`**: Core component for the point-and-click movement mechanics.
 Implements raycasting to convert screen clicks to world positions.
 Creates visual feedback when clicking on the ground (click effect).